 Personally, I have difficulty with the concept that buying at a reduced price can save money, but I say nothing as a closed mouth gathers no feet.
 With her wallet rapidly shedding weight, Christine now has an overkill of inescapable shopping assistants following her around like a little posse of personal stalkers.

-Out walking about Kuta I’m quite accustomed to being pestered on the streets on any day of the week ending in a ‘Y’ by the plethora of yap-flapping touts flogging everything from watches to women, and perfume to pot.
+Walking about in Kuta on any day of the week ending in a ‘Y’, we’re accustomed to having the plethora of yap-flapping touts watching us like a lion eyeing an impala on the limp; flogging everything from watches to women, and perfume to pot.
 However, tonight I am approached by one of these two-legged cockroaches, asking if I want to buy Viagra or Cialis.

 In Balinese philosophy, happiness can be achieved through Tri Hita Karana, meaning establishing and maintaining three harmonious relations; namely between human and God, between human and human, and between human and environment.
-However, the latter of these is now being challenged with the recent mass tourism taking its toll.
+However, the latter of these is now being challenged with the mass tourism of late taking its toll.

 The onslaught of foreign visitors per year has exploded from less than 300,000 in 1985, when we first visited, to over 3,000,000 today; and we worry that the staggering and steady increase of camera-dangling tourists is resulting in the beloved island being ‘loved to death’.
 As a local once said to me, “Bali is like a bowl of sweets, and the ants come from everywhere.”